From Moral Issues that Divide Us and Applied Ethics: A Sourcebook

 While the above list of mental qualities includes sentience, what is important, for Regan, is that there is a subject, or an “I” behind the preferences, beliefs and feelings that we have.
 It’s this larger ability to view the world through our first-person perspective that gives us inherent worth.
 For Regan, many animals also have this capacity.
 Consequently, “as the same is true of those animals that concern us (the ones that are eaten and trapped, for example), they too must be viewed as the experiencing subjects of a life, with inherent value of their own” (ibid).

-The biggest obstacle to the equality position is that animal species vary enormously in their cognitive abilities, and it seems arbitrary to set a single cognitive threshold to differentiate those animals which have a moral standing from those that don’t.
+The biggest problem with the equality position is that animal species vary enormously in their cognitive abilities, and it seems arbitrary to set a single cognitive threshold to differentiate those animals which have a moral standing from those that don’t.
 Singer himself sets that dividing line at sentience: an organism’s capacity to experience pleasure and pain.
 Thus he groups together snakes, fish and chickens in the same moral community as chimpanzees and even humans.
 And, if we fail to include some sentient animal species within the moral community, we are speciesists.
 Regan sets a different dividing line, namely, having a first-person perspective of the world, and this may not necessarily include snakes, fish and chickens.
 There are subtle cognitive differences from one animal species to another, and, rather than having a single dividing line of moral worth, it makes more sense to have several cognitive thresholds which designate different levels of moral worth.
 That brings us to the third position, that of the sliding scale.

 Sliding Scale Position